Skip to main content

 The Reverse Sear Technique

 Pat the steak surface completely dry.
 Hold your torch 2-4 inches from the meat and keep the flame in constant motion.
-Never focus the flame on one spot for more than two seconds during cooking.
-Use slow, sweeping movements with the torch.

-Use an instant-read thermometer to monitor temperature while cooking.
-Check frequently to avoid overshooting your target.
+The goal is even, golden-brown caramelization.
+Pay attention to the edges for complete coverage.
+Use an instant-read thermometer to monitor temperature while cooking – check frequently to avoid overshooting your target.

-Other BBQ & Kitchen Applications
+Other BBQ and Kitchen Applications

 Kitchen torches shine in numerous applications beyond steak.
-Finishing sous vide meat with a sear creates essential texture contrast.
-Crisping pork belly renders surface fat while creating crackling skin.
-Brisket bark enhancement—selectively char and caramelize the fat cap after smoking.
+Finishing sous vide meat with a sear creates essential texture contrast between the crispy crust and tender interior.

 Perfectly Seared Steak with Beautiful Caramelized Crust from Torch Searing